mrodrigues17/Practical-Machine-Learning-Project/README.md

 # Practical Machine Learning Project
 This is the repository for the final project for Coursera's Practical Machine Learning Course.
-See the html and R Markdown Files for my submission.
+See the link below and R Markdown file for my submission.

 ## RPubs